gatieme/gatieme.github.io/gatieme.github/content/articles/002_static-site-generators.md

 Author: gatieme
 Summary: With the CMS of Wordpress and other blog systems, increasingly bloated.
 The emergence of static blog system to a certain extent, solve this problem, and thus get a lot of personal bloggers of all ages.
 So, what are static blog program in the end it?

+With the CMS of Wordpress and other blog systems, increasingly bloated.
+The emergence of static blog system to a certain extent, solve this problem, and thus get a lot of personal bloggers of all ages.
+So, what are static blog program in the end it?

 | Title | Date | Category | Tags | Slug |
 |:-------:|:-------:|:-------:|:-------:|:-------:|